mccombspj/kurumastories/content/nissan/Skyline/MF-BS-Nissan-Skyline-2000GT-1970.md

 However, the GT model retained its “traditional” design features of a six-cylinder, 2000cc engine and long-nose proportions.

-Tracing the development story of the 2000GT is quite complicated, and since most readers are already aware, we will refrain from going into the details.
+Tracing the development story of the 2000GT is quite complicated, and since most readers are already aware of it, we will refrain from going into the details.

 What did attract attention at the time of the model change, however, was the new car's specification of 105 horsepower, a single carburetor, and a 4-speed transmission.
-The reasoning behind this was later explained by the appearance of the GT-R and its R380 engine, but at the time of the 2000GT’s announcement, it left many people scratching their heads.
+The reasoning behind this was later explained by the appearance of the GT-R with the R380 engine, but at the time of the 2000GT’s announcement, it left many people scratching their heads.

 The commonly asked question was, “It’s still wearing sheep’s clothing, but where is the wolf inside?”